An NYZC Course Offering

 Who Is This Course For?

 This course is open to anyone interested in living with wisdom and compassion, whether you’re new to Buddhist practices or have been practicing for many years.
+Participants will be expected to read texts between classes, ask and answer questions, and dig wholeheartedly into the teachings together.

 If you are curious about applying spiritual teachings to your everyday life – in your relationships, work, and way of being – this course is for you.